cioos-siooc/ckan/INSTALL_CIOOS_CKAN.md

 nano .env
 ```

-Edit jail.local and update ckan log path and file name. file is stored locally and not shared in this repo

 Change folder permissions on ckan log folder so ckan can write to it.
 sudo mkdir /var/log/ckan
 sudo chmod 770  /var/log/ckan
 sudo chown root:900 /var/log/ckan

-If updating and exsiting ckan instance you will need to copy the new entrypoint file into the ckan container.
+If updating an exsiting ckan instance you will need to copy the new entrypoint file into the ckan container.
 We set owner and permissions using tar stream
 ```bash
 tar -cf - ckan-entrypoint.sh --mode u=rwx,g=rx,o=rx --owner root --group root | sudo docker cp - ckan:/
 ```